dangkhoasdc/CellCounter/README.md

 # Introduction

-This program automated detect cells in ALL-IDB dataset [Link here](http://crema.di.unimi.it/~fscotti/all/).
+The program automatically detects cells in the [ALL-IDB dataset](http://crema.di.unimi.it/~fscotti/all/).

 # Proposed Method
 [Updating]